EMI-Group/evox/README.md

 ### 📊 Versatile Benchmarking

 #### 📚 Extensive Benchmark Suites
-- Features **100+ benchmark problems** spanning single-objective optimization, multi-objective optimization, and real-world engineering challenges.
+- Features **30+ benchmark problems** spanning single-objective optimization, multi-objective optimization, and real-world engineering challenges, with **240+ benchmark problems/environments** across the EvoX ecosystem.

 #### 🎮 Support for Physics Engines
 - Integrates seamlessly with physics engines like **Brax** and other popular frameworks for reinforcement learning.